azure-javaee/java-migration-copilot-samples/jakarta-ee/student-web-app-ant-springframework/README.md

 # Open Liberty Ant Project

-This is a Java EE web application running on Open Liberty with a hybrid architecture that supports both traditional servlets and Spring MVC (5.3.39).
-The application manages student profiles with CRUD operations.
+A Java EE web application running on Open Liberty with a hybrid architecture that supports both traditional servlets and Spring MVC.
+The application manages student profiles with CRUD operations and demonstrates migrating from Ant to Maven and Java EE to Jakarta EE.

 ## Project Architecture